Hollywood has three main categories of writers.

 At the bottom, there are millions of people who aspire to write movies or television.
 Most of them do not have the talent or the desire to make it.
 They’re the rookies, and decision-makers avoid them.

 At the top, there are the professional writers who are being paid quite well, even after just breaking in.
-As you can imagine, there are several subcategories of professionals, from emerging voices like Michael Werwie and Evan Daughterty, to A-listers like John August.
+As you can imagine, there are several subcategories of professionals, from emerging voices such as Michael Werwie and Evan Daughterty, to A-listers such as John August.

 There’s a group in the middle.